 .

-Step 3: Listen to the sendData
+Step 2: Listen to sendData

 port using the subscribe

-method.
+function.
 When the data arrives, print it to the browser console.

 in the console.